Key Stage 3 and 4 (years 7 to 11)

 Secondary School aged children, Key Stage 3 and 4, Years 7 to 11

 At secondary school, children and young people can benefit from a broad range of library resources, study support services and volunteering and work experience opportunities to enrich their learning journey and gain valuable workplace experience.
+To find out more please visit our book a school visit page.

 Libraries provide valuable spaces for individual or group study and access to free computers, Wi-Fi and a wealth of online and hardcopy resources, helping students to excel in exams and stay ahead in coursework.